vipulbhale/springboot-chutes-and-ladder/README.md

   }
 ]
 ```
    *_It is essentially an array of multiple configurations.
-Game picks up the configuration randomly.
+At the start of the game application picks up the configuration randomly out of all configurations that remains same during that game for all players.
 If you are not sure, please keep only one configuration as kept currently in the project.
     Every configuration has id and within it is an array of construct depicting moveType i.e. either a chute or ladder.
 Below sample shows a chute and a ladder.
 Chute has startSquare greater than endsquare and for ladder it is opposite.
 Id for every chute and ladder should be unique.
 Type specifies whether it's a chute or ladder._*

 -  Number of squares on the board can be changed by a property **square.total** in the application*.properties file.